 The true numbers are likely much higher.
 Distracted driving plays an unreported role in many car crashes.

-Distracted driving is a major safety risk on our roads.
+Distracted driving car accidents in Huntsville are a major safety risk on our roads.
 The Blackwell Law Firm is committed to helping people who have suffered serious injury from automobile accidents.
 The firm frequently represents people who have suffered spinal injuries, ruptured disks, traumatic brain injuries, fractures, paralysis and other severe injuries caused by the negligence or careless acts of other drivers.